-The primary focus of the proposal must include Victorian-based individual professional creative practitioners (emerging to established) and/or Victorian-based professional collectives AND a creative idea or activity.
+The primary focus of the proposal must include Victorian-based individual professional creative practitioners (emerging to established) and/or Victorian-based professional collectives AND a creative ideas or activity.

 Groups of individuals who join together as a collective must be legally constituted or nominate either an individual or an auspicing body to apply, and to take legal and financial responsibility for the grant should one be awarded.

-Please note: It takes approximately 12 weeks from the closing dates until funding results are available.
+It takes approximately 12 weeks from the closing dates until funding outcomes are available.

 Who to talk to

-Creators Fund Guidelines (for Mac users) PDF, 236.2 KB
+- Creators Fund Guidelines - PDF version PDF, 351.2 KB

 Auspicious Arts Projects on behalf of Sandra Parker, $38,500

 A three-month period of research into new dance and installation works, in sites other than traditional theatres, that explore the intersection of installation art and choreography.